bvetsa/AgentForge/SPEC.md

 Planned work should proceed in this order:

-1. Phase 5: Test Execution System
-2. Phase 6: Debugger Loop
+1. Phase 6: Debugger Loop
-3. Phase 7: Real LLM Provider Layer
+2. Phase 7: Real LLM Provider Layer
-4. Phase 8: Dynamic Agent-Decided Tool Calling
+3. Phase 8: Dynamic Agent-Decided Tool Calling
-5. Phase 9: Custom Agents and Workflows
+4. Phase 9: Custom Agents and Workflows
-6. Phase 10: CLI Cleanup and UX Polish
+5. Phase 10: CLI Cleanup and UX Polish
-7. Phase 11: Python SDK
+6. Phase 11: Python SDK
-8. Phase 12: Dashboard
+7. Phase 12: Dashboard

-Phases 5-10 complete the CLI and core engine first.
+Phases 6-10 complete the CLI and core engine first.
 The SDK and dashboard should come after the CLI product is stable.

 ## Core Objects